-The sport of Nordic skiing has taken British Columbia by storm this winter.
-The secret’s out – with tons of space to distance, endless groomed trails, and a new pace of skiing that is less intimidating than downhill and more cost-effective, cross-country skiing is what everybody is talking about.
-Perhaps by now, you’ve ventured to your local Nordic centres and are looking to switch it up.
-If Nordic skiing tourism wasn’t a thing before, it is now, and we have just the places for your next Nordic adventure – welcome to the Cariboo’s 100 Mile Nordics & the Williams Lake Cross Country Ski Club at Bull Mountain.
+The sport of Nordic skiing has captured British Columbians by heart and is becoming one of the best winter attractions in the province.
+With tons of space, endless groomed trails, and a new pace of skiing that is less intimidating than downhill and more cost-effective, cross-country skiing is what everybody is talking about.
+If Nordic skiing tourism wasn’t a thing before, it is now, and we have just the places for your next Nordic adventure – welcome to the Cariboo’s 100 Mile Nordics at 100 Mile House, the Williams Lake Cross Country Ski Club at Bull Mountain, in Williams Lake, and Cariboo Ski-Touring Club, in Quesnel.

 Nordic skiing has become a favourite among many because it offers a quiet reconnection with nature in the winter that can’t be found on crowded ski slopes.
 It’s accessible, affordable, and easy to learn.